akheron/sala/doc/sala.1.rst

 GnuPG plain text (armor) format.

-When the password store is initialized, a very long, truly random key is generated and stored to the file ``.salakey``.
+When the password store is initialized, a very long, truly random key is generated and stored to the file ``.sala/key``.
 Only this "master key" is encrypted with your master passphrase.
 All the other files in the store are encrypted with the master key.